lowRISC/opentitan/hw/ip/uart/doc/_index.md

 ## Initialization

-The following code snippet shows initializing the UART to a programmable baud rate, clearing the RX and TX FIFO, setting up the FIFOs for interrupt levels, and enabling some interrupts.
-The NCO register controls the baud rate, and should be set to `(2^20*baud)/freq`, where `freq` is the fixed clock frequency.
-The UART uses `clock_primary` as a clock source.
+The following code snippet demonstrates initializing the UART to a programmable baud rate, clearing the RX and TX FIFO, setting up the FIFOs for interrupt levels, and enabling some interrupts.
+The NCO register controls the baud rate, and should be set using the equation below, where `f_pclk` is the fixed clock frequency and `f_baud` is the baud rate in bits per second.
+The UART uses the primary clock `clk_i` as a clock source.

 $$ NCO = {{2^{20} * f\_{baud}} \over {f\_{pclk}}} $$